PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-11 10:22:52
+Last updated: 2024-04-11 10:23:27
-Random Quote: I've had shits that I've liked better than Walder Frey.  -  Brynden Tully
+Random Quote: I wish you could live to see the world we make. - Arthur Harrow